Code-Institute-Submissions/py/docs/design-thinking/ideate/ideate.md

 - Image compression, lazy loading, caching, DNS, Cloudflare.

 ### Database
-- Product, Service, Category, Abstract User, Transaction, Download, Review, Newsletter
+- Product, Service, Category, Abstract User, Transaction, Download, Like, Comment, Newsletter

 ## Let’s go red
 - Not all may be applied in the first MVP iteration.